factor/factor/basis/compiler/cfg/register-allocation/backtracking/ALGORITHM.md

 integrated before declaring the complete compiler candidate validated.
 Default linear scan remains unchanged.
 Performance claims require the separate frozen-source benchmark run; mechanism counters alone are not performance.

+Second-chance profitability refinement: a normalized no-use range strictly inside one basic block is omitted unless it touches assigned fragments of the same original value at both ends.
+One-ended residency only relocates the existing memory transfer and may add a register copy; a range touching neither end adds transfers.
+The original mandatory fragments retain their spill/reload obligations.
+Entry, exit, and multiblock ranges remain eligible, including fast-path carriers around out-of-line GC blocks.
+This is a local transport-cost bound, not a claim of globally optimal CFG placement.
+`interior-gaps-skipped` reports this decision separately from assignments.